SiaFoundation/walletd/README.md

 + `WALLETD_API_PASSWORD` - The password required to access the API.
 + `WALLETD_CONFIG_FILE` - The path to the YAML configuration file.
 Defaults to `walletd.yml` in the working directory.
 + `WALLETD_LOG_FILE` - The path to the log file.
-+ `WALLETD_KEYSTORE_SECRET` - The secret to use for encrypting stored ed25519 signing keys.

 ### Command Line Flags
 ```